valerianonocilla/Solana-Jito-Bundle-Bot/README.md

 # Solana Self Jito Bundle Bot

+## New update, much faster and more efficient.
+Generate each purchase with a different amount to simulate as much as possible and go unnoticed.

 Fastest script for solana to deploy & snipe from 27 different wallets in ms from launch using JITO and on-chain program.

 Bundle Create Pool & Snipe SPL Token in the same block with JITO